European Rover Challenge: Competition tasks (ON-SITE)

-The tasks are based on roadmaps – documents used in planning strategic missions of NASA and ESA.
-They are completed in the Mars Yard created from several tons of soil in the color resembling the surface of Mars.
-It includes natural obstacles copying the Martian landscapes.

-Unlike other competitions of this kind, it is not allowed to use GPS during the ERC and team members do not see the robots they are navigating.
-They can only use their robot's camera view.
+GPS is not allowed to be used by the robots (unlike other competitions of this kind) and team members do not see the robots they are navigating.
+Therefore, they must rely on the robot's other sensors (such as its camera) to complete the competition's tasks.

 Competition history

 The European Rover Challenge has been organized since 2014.
 The plans to organize the first edition were announced at the International Space Week.
-From the very beginning, its originators expected the competition to have an international character and a wide range.

 1st edition (5–7 September 2014)

 The first edition of the ERC took place at the Regional Science and Technology Centre in Chęciny near Kielce, Świętokrzyskie Voivodeship.
 The competition was attended by nine teams from Poland, Lithuania, India, Egypt, and Colombia.
-Among the guests, there was Professor Scott Hubbard, former head of NASA's Ames Research Centre, and Robert Zubrin, founder of the Mars Society.
+Among the guests, were Professor Scott Hubbard, former head of NASA's Ames Research Centre, and Robert Zubrin, founder of the Mars Society.